Sayam241020/Energy-Information-Tradeoff/README.md

 - Use the `experiments/` scripts as examples for how to call analyzers and plotters.
 - If long-running simulations are used, consider running experiments on a machine with more CPU or by reducing simulation time `t_max` for development.

-**License & credits**
-- Add your chosen license here if you want the repo licensed.
-- Authors: Sayam Agarwal and Vivek Kumar Chandan

-**Need help?**
-- I can:
-  - run the tests or an experiment for you,
-  - convert a script into a runnable module or wrap existing experiment code into a runner,
-  - or update the README with any additional details you want included.

 <end of README>